Syed-Nabeel02/Javascript-Games/README.md

-# Tetris
+# Javascript games

 ## Project Description
-* This tetris game was created using pure javascript, html and css without the use of any external libraries
+* These games were created using pure javascript, html and css without the use of any external libraries
-* The game can be viewed in the link provided
+* The games can be viewed in the link provided

-## Link to game
+## Link to tetris
 This is the deployed link to the game created with this code https://syednabeel-tetris.netlify.app/

+## Link to 2d fighter